 HSTY 7300 History and Theology of the Covenant Church

-The F.M.
-Johnson Archives and Special Collections holds material in a wide variety of formats including:
+The primary way that the F.M.
+Johnson Archives and Special Collections serves those communities is by collecting records of lasting historical value.
+Records come in a wide variety of formats and include:

 In 2001 the Brandel Library was built and the Covenant Archives and Historical Library was moved to the lower level of the library.
 The reading room and climate controlled closed stacks area was funded in part by the family of F. M. Johnson.